keiran-rowell/keiran-rowell.github.io/about.md

 # About

 ## Summary
-I'm a computational scientist, interested in all things occurring on the molecular scale.
+I'm a computational scientist, interested in applying computing power to bringing insight to molecular problems.

 I've worked in multiple Australian universities, attempting to extract meaning from calculated data.
 My PhD was in photochemistry: trying to work out the rules that determine the energetics of bond-breaking in atmospheric molecules -- whereas my Honours was on DNA-binding drugs: using molecular dynamics to simulate how they insert into the double-helix DNA ladder.
 I love teaching, and was glad to be recognised with a 'Rising Star' award by UNSW Science.
 I worked at Matrix Education for a long while, inspiring the next generation to think analytically.